“It took me quite a long time to develop a voice, and now that I have it, I am not going to be silent.” - Madeleine Albright

 This is my friend Rhonda.

-Almost 2 years ago, she was so unhappy that she used to get physically ill to go to the office.
+4 years ago, she was so unhappy each day she'd get physically ill on the way to her job.

 I remember her words, 'The day I handed in my resignation, I had a little over five dollars in my account.
 But I was determined not to let that stop me'.

 Today she's the proud owner of a thriving business-as well as "mama" to a keenly intelligent, warm and well-adjusted toddler.

 All because she trusted that instead of falling...

 what you do makes a difference-and you have to decide what kind of difference you want to make-Jane Goodall.

 This is my friend Natasha.

 At 51, she has already lost a breast to cancer.
 The diagnosis came as a total shock - she has no genetic precursors and there were no indicators that a life formerly filled with art and writing would change so drastically overnight.